DroneBridge/DroneBridge/plugins/README.md

 *   Version of the plugin
 *   Author
 *   License
+*   Info if the plugin shall be started when plugins are enabled on the system (DroneBridgeConf.ini)
 *   Start command to run on ground station
 *   Start command to run on UAV